"Every Person Deserves The Chance To Play Baseball"

-The Miracle League season consists of a spring session and fall session.
+The Miracle League season consists of a spring season and fall season.

-The spring session consists of 6 games from mid-May to late June.
+The spring season consists of 6-7 games from mid-May to late June.

-The fall session consists of 6 games from September to mid-October.
+The fall season consists of 6-7 games from September to mid-October.

 Every effort will be made to makeup cancelled games due to weather.